steve1281/wpf_hello_world/README.md

 - Double click the element to inject code to handle the click event.

+Adding Linq and Lambda:

+- so SQL like commands map onto linq, and similar methods exist in the lambda notation
+- sounds like M$ prefers Linq; my experience leans more toward lambda
+- more on this later...

 Things you don't need to remember, but might be useful later on: